logo

 Using this creative essay writing technique will really help you to gather some initial ideas on what your essay might explore, and will get you ‘in the zone’ to begin your research and planning.

-2. Create a storyboard/outline
+2. Create a Storyboard/Outline

 Once you’ve gathered your initial thoughts on your essay topic, you’re going to want to start formulating them into a plan of how to tackle your assignment.
-After all, there’s nothing worse than sitting down in front of your computer and thinking “so, where do I go from here?”
+After all, there’s nothing worse than sitting down in front of your computer and thinking “So, where do I go from here?”

 Before it comes to putting pen to paper, creative writers always produce an outline of what direction their story is going to take and what it is they want their writing to say.
 For essays, it should be no different.